Protect Your Home's Exterior From Sun Damage With UV-Resistant Paints

 Protect your home from sun damage with these tips for maintaining exterior paint, siding, and trim.

-Have you noticed your home's exterior fading, cracking or peeling recently?
-Sun exposure is the number one cause of damage to the outside of homes, causing paint to deteriorate and stain and siding and trim to warp over time.
-The harsh UV rays from the sun beat down day after day, causing slow but permanent damage.
+Have you noticed your home's exterior fading, cracking, or peeling?
+Sun exposure is the leading cause of exterior damage, accelerating paint deterioration and warping or staining siding and trim over time.
+Day after day, harsh UV rays beat down, causing slow—but lasting—wear.

 Introduction to UV-Resistant Paints